 Jackson is a very small town located in the state of Louisiana.
 With a population of 3,788 people and two constituent neighborhoods, Jackson is the 108th largest community in Louisiana.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Jackson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Jackson is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Jackson who work in law enforcement and fire fighting (13.35%), healthcare (13.04%), and office and administrative support (12.88%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Jackson is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Jackson is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Jackson who work in law enforcement and fire fighting (14.34%), office and administrative support (13.22%), and teaching (9.31%).

-As is often the case in a small town, Jackson doesn't have a public transportation system that people use to get to and from their jobs every day.
+Jackson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Jackson in 2010 was $9,651, which is low income relative to Louisiana and the nation.
-This equates to an annual income of $38,604 for a family of four.
+The per capita income in Jackson in 2010 was $8,947, which is low income relative to Louisiana and the nation.
+This equates to an annual income of $35,788 for a family of four.
 Jackson also has one of the higher rates of people living in poverty in the nation, with 30.14% of its population below the federal poverty line.

 The most common language spoken in Jackson is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Spanish and French.